Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 And that is why the biggest concentration of cenotes is found in the nearby area (more info on this soon)

-There are only a couple of beach clubs and I will talk about them further in this post.
+There are only a few beach clubs, and I will discuss them further in this post.

-Chixchulub is in fact becoming one of the most popular towns where wealthy families from Merida, choose to have their second home, and expatriates from US and Canada retire.
+Chichén Itzá is, in fact, becoming one of the most popular towns where wealthy families from Mérida choose to have their second homes, and expatriates from the US and Canada retire.

 Renting a Vrbo/Airbnb in Chixchulub